 - You fail to certify compliance with all US federal income tax obligations for the five years before renunciation.

 If the exit tax applies to you, you’re treated as having sold all of your assets on the day your renounce.
-Gain or loss on each asset is aggregated, and then $680,000 of gain is excluded.
+Gain or loss on each asset is aggregated, and then about $700,000 of gain is excluded.
 You’re then subject to US tax on any remaining amount of such gain.
 The exit tax also has other consequences on later gifts to US persons and in certain other circumstances.

 For the reasons discussed above (i.e., the lingering liability for US taxes and penalties after renunciation, and the trigger for the exit tax for not being tax compliant), it’s best to make sure you’re fully caught up on all of your US tax obligations before you renounce.
 If necessary, you can use one of the IRS amnesty programs to catch up on or amend past returns and/or file past FBARs.